 You can do these in the early stages of rehabilitation if they are pain-free.
 See our full Dislocation shoulder rehab program for step-by-step details of which exercises to do when, as well as treatment methods to apply.

 Sit in a slightly hunched position with your shoulders rounded forward.
 Pull your shoulders back and upwards, and squeeze your shoulder blades together at the back.
 Hold for 3 secs and relax.

 From a slouched position, come up into a good, upright posture.
 Then pull your head back over your shoulders so you make a ‘double chin’.
 Hold briefly then relax and repeat.

 These aim to gradually and safely increase the range of movement in your shoulder.
-You can only begin these when the initial acute phase of the program has passed.
+However, only begin these when the initial acute phase has passed.

 In a bent-over position, try to keep your arm relaxed.
 The idea is to let the arm swing forwards and backwards as far as comfortable.
 These are good exercises to start getting some movement into your dislocated shoulder early on in the rehab program.
 Perform the exercise again but swinging side to side from adduction to adduction.
 Finally, try and draw circles with your arm as you rotate it one way and then the other.